 We sat down with Enrico Maso, who as senior product manager at DeLonghi, knows a thing or two about espresso for a quick chat about life’s most important questions.

 GP: Why is espresso the finest coffee drink?

 EM: I think that several factors make espresso the finest coffee drink: the high pressure of the extraction process enhances the aroma and the body of the coffee.
 The extraction time plays an important role in making a good espresso, as the right timing will prevent an over-extracted or under-extracted brew.
 Right water temperature is (92 to 96 degrees Celsius) is also key factor that affects the taste.
 So we can say that espresso is the finest drink because it is the harmonious combination of several elements controlled at a perfect level.

 GP: What exactly is crema and why is it so important?

 Now that we’ve laid the groundwork, it’s time to take a shot at offering up solid recommendations.
-In the interest of easing potential sticker shock, keep in mind that these machines are ultra-specialized, precision made, and crank out super refined stuff when used properly.
-Depending on your needs and means, you can probably find something that suits you; regardless, these machines are a serious endeavor, and make for an impressive, tasty, high-octane experience.
+In the interest of easing potential sticker shock, keep in mind that these machines are ultra-specialized and precision-made, and they crank out super refined stuff when used properly.
+Depending on your needs and means, you can probably find something that suits you; regardless, these machines are a serious endeavor and make for an impressive, tasty, high-octane experience.
 At any rate, now that you’ve practically got a PhD in coffee technology (which is probably still more useful than a Creative Writing MFA), let’s get to it.